jeffh/Fox/docs/source/generators.rst

 - Reducing to 50% of the original value
 - Reducing the value by 1

-While this makes it more expensive to find larger integers (because of the redundant checking of zero), it is generally more common to immediately shrink to the smallest value.
+This makes it more expensive to find larger integers (because of the redundant checking of zero), but it is generally more common to immediately shrink to the smallest value.

 .. _Building Generators with Custom Shrinking: